 - Remove from heat and set aside.

-- In a blender, combine the eggs, vanilla, sugar, milk, and flour and blend for 10 seconds.
-Transfer the crepe batter to a medium bowl and place it in the refrigerator for at least 30 minutes and up to one day to allow the batter to rest and the flour to fully absorb the liquid.
+- In a blender, combine the eggs, vanilla, sugar, milk, flour, and butter and blend for 10 seconds.
+Transfer the crêpe batter to a medium bowl and refrigerate for at least 30 minutes and up to one day to allow the batter to rest and the flour to fully absorb the liquid.

 - Heat a non-stick skillet and add butter to coat.